 The purpose of this grant is to increase use of electric vehicles (EVs) in place of gas-powered cars to mitigate nitrogen oxides, and decrease fine particle pollution and greenhouse gas emissions in the state.
 The fast-charging corridors along major roadways will allow EV drivers to travel over long distances throughout Minnesota.

-ZEF Energy Inc. (Minneapolis) has been selected to build all four EV fast charging corridors.
-Together the corridors add approximately 1,110 miles of EV corridors to Minnesota’s growing EV charging network.
+ZEF Energy Inc. (Minneapolis) was selected to build all four EV fast charging corridors.
+Together they add approximately 1,110 miles of EV corridors to Minnesota’s growing charging network.
 Each station will have one 50 kW charger with a level 2 backup and capacity to install two additional 50kW stations or one station up to 350 kW in the future.

 Designated fast-charging station corridors